msdx321/RT-Bench/docs/source/1-Usage.markdown

   dynamic memory allocation to 10MB during execution, with log level 2 (csv output) on the file called `output.csv` and take the input images from the current folder.
 - `# disparity -p 1 -d 0.3 -c 0 -f 99 -m 10M -o output.csv -b .`: Run the benchmark
-  with 1 second period, 0.3 seconds deadline, keep executin jobs untile a `SIGINT` is received, pin the process on core 0, use the FIFO scheduler with priority 99, constrain the dynamic memory allocation to 10MB during execution, with log level 3 (csv output on terminal) on the file called `output.csv` (ignored in this case) and take the input images from the current folder.
+  with 1 second period, 0.3 seconds deadline, keep executing jobs until a `SIGINT` is received, pin the process on core 0, use the FIFO scheduler with priority 99, constrain the dynamic memory allocation to 10MB during execution, with log level 3 (csv output on terminal) on the file called `output.csv` (ignored in this case) and take the input images from the current folder.